-Nickel Silver: Characteristics, Uses And Problems
+Nickel Silver: Characteristics, Uses and Problems

-Characteristics of nickel silver:
+Characteristics of nickel silver

 - A copper-nickel-zinc alloy that contains no silver.

 - Contains 50-80 percent copper, 5-30 percent nickel and 10-35 percent zinc; it may also contain small percentages of lead, tin and manganese.

 - Higher amounts of copper make the nickel silver metal more ductile and more resistant to corrosion.

 - Has many of the same characteristics as brass and bronze.